paich64/C64MEGA65/tests/demos.md

-Version 4 regression tests using demos
+Version 4 regression tests using demos TEST
 ======================================

 done by AmokPhaze101 in October to December 2022